anushkaramwani07/PA9/readme.txt

 There is a slight delay for key presses so don't spam your key board.
 In the Hard level there is an enemy that will chace the player.
 Don't get caught 3 times or else it's game over.
+There are 3 difficulty levels, easy, medium, adn hard.
+In easy, you need to get to the end without worrying about enemy.
+In medium, for every 5 move that player makes, enemy gets closer to the end.
+So pleayer needs to get to the end before enemy to win the game.
+In hard level, the enemy keeps getting closer to the player and if the enemy meet the player 3 times, then the game is over.

 Video Link: https://youtu.be/77O1H7ZnK-8